 Adverse effects of hypersomnolence, such as loss of employment and sexual dysfunction, can affect families considerably.

 In addition, perioperative complications, including cardiac arrest, have been attributed to OSA, probably because anesthesia can cause airway obstruction after a mechanical airway is removed.
-Patients should therefore inform their anesthesiologist of the diagnosis before undergoing surgery and should expect to receive continuous positive airway pressure (CPAP) when they receive preoperative drugs and during recovery.
+Patients should therefore inform their anesthesiologist of the diagnosis before undergoing any surgery and should expect to receive continuous positive airway pressure (CPAP) when they receive preoperative drugs and during recovery.

-Treatment is directed first at risk factors and then at OSA itself.
-Specific treatments for OSA include CPAP, oral appliances, and airway surgery.
+Treatment is directed at both risk factors and at obstructive sleep apnea itself.
+Specific treatments for obstructive sleep apnea include continuous positive airway pressure (CPAP), oral appliances, and airway surgery.

-Nasal CPAP is the treatment of choice for most patients with OSA and subjective daytime sleepiness; adherence is lower in patients who do not experience sleepiness.
+Nasal continuous positive airway pressure is the treatment of choice for most patients with OSA and subjective daytime sleepiness; adherence is lower in patients who do not experience sleepiness.
 CPAP improves upper airway patency by applying positive pressure to the collapsible upper airway segment.
-Effective pressures typically range from 3 to 15 cm H 2 O. Disease severity does not correlate with pressure requirements.
+Effective pressures typically range from 3 to 15 cm water.
+Disease severity does not correlate with pressure requirements.
 Many CPAP devices monitor CPAP efficacy and titrate pressures automatically, according to internal algorithms.
 If clinical improvement is not apparent, CPAP efficacy should be reviewed and patients should be reassessed for a second sleep disorder (eg, upper airway obstruction) or a comorbid disorder.
 If necessary, pressure can be titrated manually during monitoring with repeat polysomnography.
-Regardless of improvement in the AHI, CPAP will reduce cognitive impairment and BP.
+Regardless of improvement in the AHI, CPAP will reduce cognitive impairment and improve quality of life, and it may reduce blood pressure.
 If CPAP is withdrawn, symptoms recur over several days, though short interruptions of therapy for acute medical conditions are usually well tolerated.
-Duration of therapy is indefinite.
+Duration of therapy is indefinite (1–4).

-Adjunctive surgical procedures include midline glossectomy, hyoid advancement, and mandibulomaxillary advancement.
+Other surgical procedures include midline glossectomy, hyoid advancement, and mandibulomaxillary advancement.
 Mandibulomaxillary advancement is sometimes offered as a 2nd-stage procedure if UPPP is not curative.
 The optimal multistage approach is not known.